 Descriptions may then go much further.
 The focus should be on complete search phrases.
 The use of HTML is mandatory for a good reading flow.
 In addition, you should use after 160 characters breaks.
 The white space theory clearly shows that the customer is so directed to the text.
 The continuous text without upheavals does not create any white space and thus often goes completely under the numerous advertising and product spaces.

 Enhanced Brand Content (EBC)

-In the meantime, sellers can also use the extended brand content (Enhanced Brand Content, EBC) for registered trademarks.
+In the meantime, sellers can also use extended brand content (Enhanced Brand Content, EBC) for registered trademarks.
 These are currently replacing the description and are visible far ahead of the bullet points.
-For the first time text and image are brought together here on Amazon.
-So you can show the benefits of products with a picture directly and explain supportive.
+For the first time, text and image are brought together here on Amazon.
+So you can show the benefits of products with a picture directly and explain supportively.
 The text should never be longer than half a display.
-Your personal story of suffering or brand story are also not required here.
+Your personal story of suffering or brand story is also not required here.
 A customer who has not bought here has definite questions.
 Because the shopping cart field (buy-box) is much higher, both mobile and on the desktop.